 ‘The myth of male stripping mesmerises precisely because it contradicts itself with every discarded item… No matter how freakish his genital attributes, no matter how craftily engorged and arranged with rings and elastic bands, no matter how frantically it is waved and waggled, the stripper’s penis, once naked, never lives up to the promise of the phallus: the climactic finale of the strip is… an anti-climax.’

 Femininity is traditionally seen and represented in Hollywood movies as ‘masquerade’.
 The clothes, the hair, the breasts, the heels, the make-up all stand in for the ‘missing’ phallus.
 Masculinity meanwhile is meant to just be there.
 Because men have the phallus.
 Women appear.
 Men act.
-Or so the traditional reasoning went.
+Or so the traditional analysis went.

 But Magic Mike, because it’s a cockless movie about male stripping, is, inadvertently, a good if boring example of masculinity as masquerade.
-With thongs and leather and cop uniforms and oiled tanned pecs and really bad, unsexy dance routines standing in for the phallus.
-A kind of male Showgirls, without the camp or the fun.
+With thongs and leather and cop uniforms and oiled tanned pecs and bad, unsexy dance routines standing in for the phallus.
+A kind of male Showgirls, without the camp, or the fun.
 Or the ‘show’.
 There’s a scene where Tatum is dancing dressed in a thong, a SWAT cap and black webbing ammunition pouches over his torso.
 It looks like a butch basque.

-Perhaps because it can’t show us dick, and because it’s trying to reassure an imagined straight male punter, Magic Mike does though keep ramming down our throats that the men have cocks and women don’t – and is mostly unable to negotiate women’s active, assertive sexuality, something that of course the commodification of cocks so characteristic of today’s culture is based on.
+Perhaps because it can’t show us dick, and because it’s trying to reassure an imagined straight male boyfriend/husband punter, Magic Mike does though keep ramming down our throats that the men have cocks and women don’t – and is mostly unable to negotiate women’s active, assertive sexuality, something that of course the commodification of cocks so characteristic of today’s culture is based on.